Azodicarbonamide in Bread: ADA Uses, Bans, and Label Names

 The American Bakers Association has noted that many of its member companies have committed to phasing out ADA, with an industry-wide target of completing most reformulations by end of 2026.
 But until the FDA completes its post-market review and takes regulatory action, individual manufacturers are under no legal obligation to remove it.

 The practical challenge for consumers is label scanning.
-ADA is required to be listed on ingredient labels in the United States, so it is technically possible to check for it — but it requires reading every label carefully, which few people do when selecting bread at the grocery store.
+ADA is required to be listed on ingredient labels in the United States, so it is technically possible to check for it, but that requires reading every label carefully, which few people do when selecting bread at the grocery store.

 Alternatives That Work Just as Well